A close up of a sign

 Description automatically generated

-(presented by TD Sunfest in cooperation with Cuckoo’s Nest Folk Club)
+(presented by Sunfest in cooperation with Cuckoo’s Nest Folk Club)

 Description automatically generated